 Canning as a way of preserving has become second nature to me.
 When you do something with enough repetition, it seems to happen without much thought.

 It feels like I grew up in the kitchen, and during the summer months, Grandma and Mom were always preserving something.
 I would sit at the table and cut up beans, peel peaches, or shell peas.
 The whole time, I was watching and listening to Grandma and soon enough, I too knew what to do.

 If canning is a new venture, jam-making is the best way to start.
 It’s quick, easy, and doesn’t require a large batch to make it worth the effort!

 How do you make jam?

 There are three main types of fruit jams: butter, jelly, and preserves.

-- Butter is fruit cooked with sugar, then passed through a food mill for a thick, smooth spread.
+- Butter is fruit cooked with sugar, then passed through a food mill (affiliate link) for a thick, smooth spread.